cmayron/Legal-Calculus/README.md

 cross.
 STOP activates on any attempt to bind an effect outside jurisdiction, exceed admissibility, or initiate unauthorized movement.

+LCES™ acts as the constitutional supervisor of all AIs in the ecosystem, enforcing STOP, admissibility, and authority boundaries across multiple agents to prevent unauthorized movement or effect‑binding.
 ---

 # **XIX.
 THE IMPLEMENTATION SURFACE — STACK LOADING & TRANSITIONS**